 Articles 170 and 171 deals with the composition of state legislature.
 Article 170 talks about composition of legislative assemblies and Article 171 talks

 about the composition of legislative councils.
 State Legislature includes Governor,

 Lower House and Upper House.
 However, Bicameralism at the State level is optional.
 There may or may not be an Upper House in a State.

 Composition of Legislative Assembly

 - Lower House is also known as Legislative Assembly.
 The strength of Lower House of State Legislature should be minimum of 60 and maximum number

 However, some of the States are not having the stipulated strength of 60.
-They are Sikkim (32), Mizoram (40) and Goa (40).
-All remaining States
+They are Sikkim (32), Mizoram (40), Goa (40)

 - The members of Lower House are called Member of Legislative Assembly (MLA).
 The MLAs are elected by the electors, who completed the age of 18 years

 as on the date given by the Election Commission.

 - The members are elected on the basis of territorial constituencies, which are

 divided according to population census of 1971.
 The System of election in India is "first past the post", which means whoever gets majority vote first

 - The tenure of Legislative Assembly is generally 5 years.
 However, it can be extended beyond 5 years in case of National emergency in the

 Parliament extends the normal tenure.
 Governor of the State can dissolve the Legislative Assembly

 before the completion of 5 years only on the advice given by the Chief Minister.

 Composition of Legislative Council

 - Article 171 deals with composition of the State Upper House.
 The minimum members in the State Upper House should be 40 and maximum

 should not exceed 1/3rd of total members of the Lower House.

 - Some members of the State Upper House are elected directly and some are elected indirectly by the system of proportional representation.
 They

 are elected by different categories of voters.

 - Out of the total members, 1/3rd members are elected by MLAs.